Duquesne Light Company President Steven Malnight on E-mobility and The Evolving Electric Grid

-Kickoff the Scott Institute for Energy Innovation's 2020 Distinguished Lecture Series with an exciting presentation by Duquesne Light Company President and Chief Executive Officer Steven Malnight.
+Kickoff the Scott Institute for Energy Innovation's 2020 Distinguished Lecture Series with an exciting presentation on "E-mobility and The Evolving Electric Grid" by Duquesne Light Company President and Chief Executive Officer Steven Malnight.

 Lunch available at 11:45 a.m.